 If the shooter still felt the optic mount height is short, we recommend using a mount riser to lift the optic up when using night vision goggles or other cheek weld issues.

-The EOTECH EXPS3 features 0.5 MOA/click elevation and windage adjustment knobs, and both knobs can be easily adjusted with a flat head screw driver, a coin or a shell casing.
+The EOTECH EXPS3 boasts 0.5 MOA/click adjustment knobs for elevation and windage.
+You can easily tweak both knobs using a flat-head screwdriver, a coin, or even a shell casing.

-Note: Turret direction references the point of impact, NOT point of aim.
+Important to Remember : The turret direction refers to the point of impact, NOT the point of aim.

 Click here to learn more - Which way to adjust scope turrets